Job Profile Writing Guidelines

 Describe the purpose of the position.
 This should be a concise statement that sums up the role in one or two short sentences.

-Use action words to describe what the position is expected to deliver and to whom it is accountable.
+Use action words to describe what the position is expected to deliver and to whom it's accountable.

 List the minimum qualifications—education, experience, knowledge, skills and abilities—the applicant needs to possess and any special requirements of the job.
-Credentials that are not absolutely mandatory should include an "or equivalent" statement to accommodate qualified candidates who have taken alternate career development paths.
+Credentials that aren't absolutely mandatory should include an "or equivalent" statement to accommodate qualified candidates who have taken alternate career development paths.

-These are the qualities the applicant needs to possess to be successful in the position.
-Browse the index of competencies.
+These are the qualities the applicant needs to be successful in the position.
+Browse the Index of Competencies.